forefy/eburger/README.md

 | [aderyn](https://github.com/Cyfrin/aderyn)             | Rust            |                        |                                                       |                                                               |                   |

-Forgot one? open a pull request or an issue :)
+Forgot one or made a mistake? open a pull request or an issue :)

 ## How it looks like